 - Sharpie Black Permanent Marker *optional

-- Card Board or other barrier for inside tee shirt
+- Card Board or another barrier for inside tee shirt

 Perfection, not needed.
-It’s the end result your looking for.
-It’s the fabric painting and paint process that really gives the tee shirt designs life!
-It’s just like a coloring in a color book only with fabric paints.
+It’s the end result in your looking for.
+It’s the fabric painting and paint process that really gives the tee-shirt designs life!
+It’s just like coloring in a color book only with fabric paints.

-I painted with the various colors for the storm trooper helmet.
-Once basic colors are on while paint is wet layer and blend for dimension.
+I painted with the various colors for the stormtrooper helmet.
+Once basic colors are on while the paint is wet layer and blend for dimension.
 If needed go back over areas when dry for effects.
 I blended colors for the curves.
 Typically light will be your highlights when painting, darks your bottom or shadows.

 - Always read and follow your fabric paint directions found directly on the back of paint bottles